python-summit/swisspycon/association/bylaws_no_annual_meeting.md

 #### Article 19

-Should the Association be dissolved, the available assets should be transferred to a non-profit organization pursuing public interest goals similar to those of the Association and likewise benefiting from tax exemption.
+Should the Association be dissolved, the available assets should be transferred to a non-profit organization pursuing public interest goals similar to those of the Association.
 Under no circumstances should the assets be returned to the founders or members.
 Nor should they use a part or a total of assets for their own benefit.